Geant4-IcyMoons/dnaphysics_ice_release/README.md

 - cosine angular distribution
 - geometry-limited `maxtheta`

-This example is intended as a compact analogue of the Europa-style source configuration.
+This example is intended as a compact analog of the Europa-style source configuration.

 ### Examples 4, 5, and 6